skandragon/mgraff-rc/README.md

 The bytes written indicate only that the data was inserted into the Kernel's network stack buffers.
 It does not guarantee that the data was successfully sent.

+The data is treated as a UTF-8 string.

 ```
 // Request